allenc3/aws-trusted-advisor-rollup/README.md

     * **Must have the 'AccountName' and 'AccountId' fields**
     * ***Optional***
 * baseRole:
     * Base Role that should be propagated across all accounts.
+Just the name only, not the full ARN.
 * executionRole:
     * Lambda execution role that will be running the lambda functions.
+Just the name only, not the full ARN.

 ## Permissions
 ***MAKE SURE ALL PERMISSIONS ARE SATISFIED***